Please enable JavaScript to view this site.

 Briefly highlight this feature on the map.

-You cannot edit attributes for this feature from this window, you can only view them here.
+You cannot edit the relationship class definition for this feature from this window, you can only view them here.

 Delete both the relationship and the feature that is related to the current active feature.